macoto00/Git-Pro-Workshop-for-working-in-teams/README.md

 git checkout [branch name]: Switch to the specified branch.

+git checkout -b [new branch name]: Create a new branch a checkout on the branch in a single line command.

 git merge [branch name]: Merge the changes from the specified branch into the current branch.

 git log: Display a log of commits, showing commit hashes, authors, dates, and commit messages.